Policy and Practice

 Sandra Métayer, Administrative Assistant, Research Laboratory for Research on Occupational Health and Safety and Law

-Join us March 10 from 10 am to noon for a webinar on Work disability policy and practices supporting the healthcare and mobility of injured and disabled workers.
+Join us June 15th from noon to 2pm for a webinar on Migrant and Mobile Workers’ Access to Healthcare.
 See event web page for more information and to register.

 On January 22nd 2021, Katherine Lippel appeared before the Parliamentary Commission of the Quebec National Assembly studying Bill 59 modernising occupational health and safety and workers’ compensation legislation.
 Here is a link to her presentation and the memoir itself.